(888) 762-8642

 Spaghetti alle Vongole

-Ah, Italy.
-It's a beautiful country, with a vibrant culinary history that has enduring appeal.
+Italy has a vibrant culinary history with enduring appeal.
 Much of the history of Italian food centers on the notion of cucina povera, or "poor cooking."
-Traditional Italian food often celebrates elevating what could be foraged; the romantic roll of the language makes the ordinary sound chic.
+Traditional Italian food often celebrates elevating what could be foraged.
 So clams, harvested along the shore, were paired with a basic spaghetti for a meal that's cheap and filling...but call it spaghetti alle vongole and it sounds elegant.
 We upped the game a bit and are making spaghetti alle vongole e pomodoro, which is Spaghetti with Clams and Tomato.

-We used 48 Littleneck clams, which are one of the smallest varieties of Quahog, a common clam that can be found in all sorts of dishes, from risotto to chowder.
-Don’t stress if you can’t find the same Quahogs in your area, but just be mindful that if you use bigger clams your portion sizes might feel a little "off".
+We used littleneck clams, a common clam that can be found in all sorts of dishes, from risotto to chowder.
+Don’t stress if you can’t find the same clams near you, but be mindful that if you use bigger clams your portion sizes might feel a little "off".
 You don't want a plate of pasta with only three or four clams on the whole dish.
 Going with smaller clams means for a four-portion meal, everyone will get around a dozen clams, which has more aesthetic appeal.
-Plus, Littlenecks are more tender, and frankly, they just look cuter.
+Plus, littlenecks are more tender, and frankly, they just look cuter.
 The sauce and preparation for this dish is easy even if you are a novice to the world of Italian cuisine.
-While you do have to pay close attention to inspect the Littlenecks, the rest of the sauce is a simple combination of basic ingredients that come together to make a delicious and flavorful sauce.
+While you do have to pay close attention to inspect the ittlenecks, the rest of the sauce is a simple combination of basic ingredients that come together to make a delicious and flavorful sauce.

 Print Recipe